mefilt/CheckSwiftGen/README.md

 ```

-## Intergration with XCode and cocoapods
+## Intergration with Xсode and cocoapods
 1) You have to make script in Build Phases.
 2) You have to change shell by '/bin/bash -l'
 3) The paste this script in the phase